Shiniri/MediQA-M3G-Submission/readme.md

    Also include the training and test json files from the challenge in `./data/test.json` / `./data/train.json`.

+3. Follow the setup instructions of the original LLaVA-Med repository [here](https://github.com/microsoft/LLaVA-Med).

-3. Set the Llama path variable in the `./run_experiment` script to point to your Llama checkpoint and execute it.
+4. Set the Llama path variable in the `./run_experiment` script to point to your Llama checkpoint and execute it.
    **Note:** you can probably leave out certain parts of the script depending on whether you want to re-run data conversion, training, etc.